Thomas-Kragerud/Sanntid/scheduling/scheduling.md

 ### Utilization-based schedulability test for FPS

 For **Rate monotonic sheduling**, a type of FPS where the task with the shortest period gets the highest priority.
-We have _**Liu & Laylands utilization-based schedulability test**__,_ which represent an upper bound on the CPU utilization for which task can be guaranteed to meet their deadlines under RMS.
+We have _**Liu & Laylands utilization-based schedulability test**__,_ which represent an upper bound on the C

+PU utilization for which task can be guaranteed to meet their deadlines under RMS.
 The test thus applies to preemptive scheduling.

 $$